Samosa

 Health Benefits

-- Potatoes provide complex carbohydrates and resistant starch when cooled, supporting digestive health
+- Potatoes provide resistant starch that may improve digestive health

-- Peas contribute plant-based protein and dietary fiber for satiety
+- Peas contribute plant-based protein and essential vitamins

 Buying Guide